Estimating Semantic Alphabet Size for LLM Uncertainty Quantification: Experiments

-For incorrectness classification, we consider the three aforementioned explicit semantic entropy estimators, four alphabet size estimators, and three other uncertainty methods.
-The alphabet size estimators are the number of semantic categories (i.e., NumSets) \citep{kuhn2023semantic}, the alphabet size estimator converted from the Good-Turing sample coverage estimator \citep{good1953population}, the spectral estimator of \citet{lin2023generating} (i.e., $U_{EigV}$), and our presented hybrid alphabet size estimator (i.e., Equation \ref{eq:hybrid-alphabet}).
-The other uncertainty methods are Predictive Entropy (PE, see Appendix \ref {sec:uncertainty_details}) \citep{kadavath2022language}, SNNE \citep{nguyen-etal-2025-beyond}, and KLE \citep{nikitin2024kernel}.
+\paragraph{Baselines.} Because our priority is black-box uncertainty estimation, we compare with other black-box methods.
+For SE estimation, we compare our hybrid approach (Equation \ref{eq:cs-hybrid}) to the other explicit black-box SE estimators: the canonical discrete approach of \citet{Farquhar2024} (the plugin estimator, Equation \ref{eq:plugin_dse}) and the coverage-adjusted estimator of \citet{chao2003nonparametric} (Equation \ref{eq:chao-shen-entropy}).
+For incorrectness classification, we consider the three aforementioned explicit black-box SE estimators, four alphabet size estimators, and four other uncertainty methods.
+The alphabet size estimators are the number of semantic categories (i.e., NumSets) \citep{kuhn2023semantic}, the alphabet size estimator converted from the Good-Turing sample coverage estimator \citep{good1953population}, the spectral estimator of \citet{lin2023generating} (i.e., $U_{EigV}$), and our hybrid alphabet size estimator (i.e., Equation \ref{eq:hybrid-alphabet}).
+The other uncertainty methods are Predictive Entropy (PE, see Appendix \ref {sec:uncertainty_details}) \citep{kadavath2022language}, SNNE \citep{nguyen-etal-2025-beyond}, KLE \citep{nikitin2024kernel}, and white-box SE \citep{kuhn2023semantic}.